natemoo-re/deckdeckgo-docs/docs/introduction/app-introduction/app-introduction.md

 [DeckDeckGo] provides a [CLI](https://github.com/deckgo/create-deckdeckgo) and a [starter kit](https://github.com/deckgo/deckdeckgo-starter).

+## Prerequisites

+[DeckDeckGo] requires a recent LTS version of [NodeJS](https://nodejs.org) and npm.
+Make sure you've installed and/or updated Node before continuing.

+> Note that you will need to use npm 6 or higher

+## Starting a new presentation

-Run the following command in a terminal to **create a new presentation**:
+Run the following command in a terminal to create a new deck:

 ```bash
 npm init deckdeckgo